 When working with silicone rubber and pressure sensitive adhesives it is important to understand the adhesive requirements.
 If the application requires very low or high temperature performance, silicone adhesive should be specified.
 If the temperature range of a silicone PSA is not required, significant cost savings as well as bonding performance can be gained by specifying an acrylic PSA.

-For more information on silicone, combination, and acrylic adhesive offerings on silicone rubber material and sample swatches, please contact Stockwell Elastomerics at 215-335-3005 or visit our website at www.stockwell.com .
+For more information on silicone, combination, and acrylic adhesives use on silicone rubber material, and to request sample swatches, please call Stockwell Elastomerics at 215-335-3005 or complete a contact form for assistance.